dark

 GPSMAP 66i vs InReach Explorer – What’s the difference and which is best for you

-Garmin has released the GPSMAP 66i, this is the latest iteration for the GPSMAP series and now includes 2-Way Satellite Communication while still retaining the GPSMAP functionality from the 66 series.
-The GPSMAP 66i is available in Australia now at a RRP of $899 AUD.
+Garmin has released the GPSMAP 66i, which is the latest iteration of the GPSMAP series.
+It now includes 2-Way Satellite Communication while still retaining the GPSMAP functionality from the 66 series.
+The GPSMAP 66i is available in Australia now at an RRP of $899 AUD.

 GPSMAP 66i comes with the following: